willswats/react-calculator/README.md

 ## General Information

 I built this project to further familiarise myself with React hooks, such as `useState` and `useReducer`.
+Furthermore, I have learnt more about custom hooks; I created a custom hook for keyboard shortcuts.

 ## Features